 The general fishing season in Yellowstone runs from the Saturday of Memorial Day weekend through October 31.
 September falls right in the sweet spot.
 The summer crowds on the rivers thin out, water temperatures cool, and the fish get aggressive.

 September and October offer some of the best fly fishing of the year in Yellowstone, particularly for brown trout during the fall spawn.
-The Madison and Gardner rivers within the park’s boundaries are open for year-round fishing.
-The Firehole, Gibbon, and Yellowstone River (which opens July 1) are all available through the end of October.
+The Firehole, Gibbon, Madison, Gardner, and Yellowstone rivers are all fishable through the end of October.

 Fishing hours are sunrise to sunset.
-You’ll need a Yellowstone fishing permit ($40 for a 3-day, $55 for a 7-day, $75 for a season pass in 2026).
-No state license is required to fish inside the park, but catch-and-release is mandatory for native cutthroat trout.
+You’ll need a Yellowstone fishing permit, which runs $40 for 3 days, $55 for 7 days, or $75 for the season in 2026.
+No state license is required inside the park, but all native fish, including cutthroat trout, are catch and release.

 Fall Foliage at Yellowstone in September

-The colorful signal of a seasonal change takes over different landscapes through Yellowstone in the fall.
-Fall color begins appearing at higher elevations in early September, with the whole park peaking somewhere between mid-September and early October depending on the year.
+Fall color begins at higher elevations in early September, with the park peaking somewhere between mid-September and early October depending on the year.
 An early frost speeds everything up.
 A warm, dry September can push peak color into the first week of October.

-The Gardner River corridor and the rolling hills around Mammoth Hot Springs are filled with cottonwoods and aspens that blaze gold in September.
-Because Mammoth sits at a lower elevation (6,735 feet), the colors tend to linger here longer than in higher parts of the park.
+The Gardner River corridor and the rolling hills around Mammoth Hot Springs hold the park’s best concentrations of cottonwoods and aspens, and they go gold in September.
+Because Mammoth sits at a lower elevation, around 6,200 feet, the color lingers there longer than in the high country.

 Here are the best spots for fall color in Yellowstone, roughly ordered by when they peak.